LukeMathWalker/cargo-chef/README.md

 So far we have found the following limitations and caveats:

 - `cargo cook` and `cargo build` must be executed from the same working directory.
 If you examine the `*.d` files under `target/debug/deps` for one of your projects using `cat` you will notice that they contain absolute paths referring to the project `target` directory.
 If moved around, `cargo` will not leverage them as cached dependencies;
-- `cargo build` will build local dependencies (outside of the current project) from scratch, even if they are unchanged, due to the reliance of its fingerprinting logic on timestamps (see [this _long_ issue on `cargo`'s repository](https://github.com/rust-lang/cargo/issues/2));
+- `cargo build` will build local dependencies (outside of the current project) from scratch, even if they are unchanged, due to the reliance of its fingerprinting logic on timestamps (see [this _long_ issue on `cargo`'s repository](https://github.com/rust-lang/cargo/issues/2644));
-- `cargo build` will build dependencies fetched from private registries (i.e. not crates.io) from scratch.
-Still investigating why, probably related to the above-mentioned fingerprinting algorithm.

 `cargo-chef` has not yet been tested extensively with projects leveraging build files.